Kenan3477/FroniterAi/docs/TWILIO_VOICE_SETUP.md

 # Twilio Voice Integration Setup Guide

 ## Overview
-This guide explains how to set up the Twilio Voice integration for Kennex, allowing agents to make two-way calls through their browser.
+This guide explains how to set up the Twilio Voice integration for Omnivox AI, allowing agents to make two-way calls through their browser.

 ## Architecture
 ```